-- February 2018: The annual international XML Prague conference has been held on February 8-10, 2018, with Jirka Kosek as PC Chair.
+- February 2018: The annual international XML Prague conference was held on February 8-10, 2018, with Jirka Kosek as PC Chair.

-- November 2017: J. Hradil presented a paper on Identification and Origin of User Interfaces at the ITAT conference in Slovakia.
+- November 2017: Jiří Hradil presented a paper on Identification and Origin of User Interfaces at the ITAT conference in Slovakia.

 - November 2015: The book on “Big data and NoSQL databases” (in Czech), co-authored by Jirka Kosek, eventually appeared.